MicrosoftDocs/microsoft-style-guide/styleguide/procedures-instructions/describing-alternative-input-methods.md

 # Describing alternative input methods

-If you use input-neutral methods in instructions, provide a topic that explains how to interact with the product using each available input method.
-(The topic can be in the product or included in documentation or Help.)
+If you use input-neutral methods in instructions, provide an article that explains how to interact with the product using each available input method.
+(The article can be in the product or included in documentation or Help.)
 To support customers regardless of their ability or the device they use, include mice, keyboards, voice recognition devices, game controllers, touch, and other interaction